A Model of Christian Charity: Impact

 “A Model of Christian Charity” conveys the optimistic, confident, community-focused mindset in which the New England colonies were founded.
-Perry Miller, a historian considered one of the founders of American Studies, wrote that the sermon “stands at the beginning of [the] consciousness” of the American mind.
-Several figures in U.S. politics--beginning as early as John Adams--have referenced this text in public speeches when trying to convey themes of unity and idealism, most often citing the symbol of “a city upon a hill.”
-In his 1980 Election Eve speech, Ronald Reagan asserted his belief that “Americans…are every bit as committed to that vision of a shining city on a hill, as were those long ago settlers.”
+Perry Miller, a historian considered one of the founders of American Studies, writes that the sermon “stands at the beginning of [the] consciousness” of the American mind.
+Several figures in U.S. politics—beginning as early as John Adams—have referenced this text in public speeches when conveying themes of unity and idealism, most often citing the symbol of “a city upon a hill.”

+In his 1980 election eve speech, Ronald Reagan asserted his belief that “Americans...are every bit as committed to that vision of a shining city on a hill, as were those long ago settlers.”
 More recently, public figures have utilized the sermon to argue how far the United States has strayed from its values.
-In his critique of then-presidential candidate Donald Trump, 2012 Republican presidential nominee Mitt Romney posited that “[Trump’s] personal qualities would mean that America would cease to be a shining city on a hill.”
+In his critique of presidential candidate Donald Trump, 2012 Republican presidential nominee Mitt Romney posited that “[Trump’s] personal qualities would mean that America would cease to be a shining city on a hill.”